tlorans/ClimateRisks/docs/source/introdynamics.md

-# Basics Intuition for Solving for Dynamics
+# Solving for Dynamics

-## The Need For Log-Linearization

-Equilibrium Conditions from the previous part form a nonlinear rational expectations models.
-However, we only have methods for solving linear rational expectations models.

-To solve our system, we therefore need to linearize it.
-We do so by applying the method of log-linearization around the the steady-state.

-### Steady-State

-### Log-Linearization Around the Steady-State
+## Uhlig's Method of Log Linearization

 ## The Method of Undetermined Coefficients